CS-LNU-Learning-Objects/web-application-architecture/containers.md

 CMD defines a command that will run when the container starts.

 EXPOSE exposes the standard HTTP ports so that we browse to the web server.

+### Get predefined images
+Pretty soon you will realize that the [Docker Hub](https://hub.docker.com/) is a gold mine when getting god images for docker containers.
+Docker is an open community and if you search on the hub (or on github) you will find many people defining different services you can use.
+Try find a Apache with PHP for example.
+I bet you find one and could have a Linux server with Apache and PHP running in a couple of minutes.
+It is also a very good way to learn writing own docker-files and linking them together.

+### Start learning about docker
+This text will not go through the practical view of Docker more than this.
+The best way to start learning about Docker and creating your own containers is to visit the [docker homepage and study the documentation](https://docs.docker.com/).

 ## References and further reading
 [101 Containers](http://www.developer.com/design/containers-101.html)